 “Kill me,” Wheeler went on, “and there will be only puppets left without strings.
 They know how to do very few things outside the King’s way.
 Kill me, and let them frantically seek stability in the familiar.
 I know better ways.
 I suggest you go and let me use them.
 Take the gun if you like.
 I’ll have one of my people show you to your friend, and I promise we will help you as much as we can, and then leave you to live or die however you want.”

 “Just kill us now and stop lying,” said Jill angrily.
 “You just don’t want real blood on your carpet.”

 Rose hesitated again.
 It struck her that it had been months—no, well over a year—since she’d heard Jill sound so bold.

 Wheeler asked, “What more can I do to convince you?
-If you’d rather die for something than live for something, I can’t stop you, but I’d rather not die for nothing.”
+If you’d rather die for something than live for something, I can’t stop you, but like my nephew, I’d rather not die for nothing.”

 “Kill Baton.”
 Rose looked up again.
 Something stabbed into her side.
 She put a hand to her ribs again.
 Something had suddenly moved the wrong way—the very wrong way.

 “I’ll need Baton,” said Wheeler.
 “His aura of order can be used for good.
 Just like that of his colleague in Eastasia.”

 “Flask,” Rose confirmed dubiously.
 Doubling over, she gasped.

 The transformation in Wheeler from podium speaker to human was instant.
 He crossed the floor, touched her arm.

 She waved him back with the gun.
 She looked him in the eye and tried not to see—again—the receding hairline that made the face look too round and small, or the angle and set of his jaw.
 “Flask built an empire,” she insisted.